 During their analysis of the capacity of the existing sanitary sewer in Harvard Road, Osborn Engineering coordinated with Hugh Blocksidge at the Cuyahoga County Department of Public Works to determine the most accurate assessment possible.
 Not having recent flow or capacity information available, the Department of Public Works installed flow meters in the area of the Orange South development to gather real-time data.
-The result of this flow metering stated that the available capacity (average daily design flow) for future development is 0.287 MGD.
-Based on the proposed Land Use Plan, Phases 1-3 of Orange South will have an average daily design flow sewer demand of 0.09 MGD.
-This existing capacity of the sewer in Harvard Road is well above the proposed demand generated from Orange South and provides additional capacity for other future developments in the immediate vicinity.
+The result of this flow metering stated in May 2015 that the available capacity (average daily design flow) for future development is 0.287 MGD.
+Based on the proposed Land Use Plan, Current and Future Phases of Orange South will have an average daily design flow sewer demand of 0.09 MGD.
+This existing capacity of the sewer in Harvard Road is well above the proposed demand generated from Orange South while maintaining additional capacity for other future developments in the immediate vicinity.